SuperFluffy/bee-readme/README.md

 Comments (RFC) process in place to propose, discuss, and vote on new features entering the Bee framework.
 You can find it at [`iotaledger/bee-rfcs`](https://github.com/iotaledger/bee-rfcs/).

+## Why Rust?

+This question inevitably comes up, since Rust is a relatively young language, so we want to answer it directly in the README.

+As laid out in the motivation section, we want to have all sorts of devices run on the IOTA network: from microcontrollers to phones and servers.
+We thus need to consider devices that run with minimal resources and do not provide an operating system.
+Microcontrollers aside, we also want energy efficiency to not boil our oceans and good performance when calculating hashes, and signing and verifying messages to make the network run well and provide a good user experience.
+These requirements alone already restrict the choice of programming languages to C, C++, Rust, and Ada (and probably a few others we are not aware of; but the ones mentioned  are the most commonly used with tooling and resources accessible to normal people).

+So, why Rust and not one of the others?
+While C and C++ are very powerful, they are also not easy to get right.
+Rust operates at a comparable performance while providing much stronger memory safety guarantees.
+Together with its well integrated modern tooling, we think it helps us iterating our designs faster while being more confident that our code does what we intend it to do (without accessing uninitialized memory, double free, use after free, null pointer dereference, and buffer overflows that are all security concerns).